 Our NDA survey in 2022 revealed that more than 80% of NDAs created required the signees to maintain confidentiality indefinitely (forever).
 This is a legitimate practice for some types of confidential information, like trade secrets (such as KFC’s chicken recipe).

 However, not all types of confidential information require such extensive protection.
 Some information may lose its value over the passing of time.
-For instance, a company’s financial information from 10 years ago may not be regarded as confidential now, as the information became less relevant.
+For instance, a company’s financial information from 10 years ago may not be regarded as confidential now, as the information has become less relevant.

 Having information protected for a long time can be mentally draining and costly.
-In addition, you’ll be exposing yourself to more legal liability than necessary if the period of confidentiality seems excessively long for the type of information that’s being shared.
-Find out if any provisions in your NDA are perpetually enforceable (meaning they last forever) and consult with an attorney if you have concerns.
+In addition, you’ll be exposing yourself to more legal liability than necessary if the confidentiality period seems excessively long for the type of information being shared.
+Find out if any provisions in your NDA are perpetually enforceable (meaning they last forever), and consult with an attorney if you have concerns.

 5. What additional restrictions are in place?